 - Undertake a lightweight training regimen that builds up the muscles in your back and core.

-- Gentle walking is where your legs and thighs can start getting back their strength gradually.
-Keep this low impact without running or jogging, but walking gently as much as you can.
+- Gentle walking can build gradual strength in your legs and thighs.
+Keep it low impact without running or jogging, but walk gently, at a slow pace, as much as you can.

 2. Posture Correction